Another Name for Tomatoes, Mozzarella, and Basil Salad or Caprese Salad

-Insalata Caprese is the fancy gourmet name for tomatoes, mozzarella and basil, a dish I eat all summer long as soon as the fresh local tomatoes are ready.
+Insalata Caprese is the fancy gourmet name for tomatoes, mozzarella, and basil, a dish I eat all summer long after the fresh local tomatoes are ready.
 Now I find out the Reluctant Gourmet is preparing them all wrong.

 Connie jumped all over me and said, "No vinegar.
 You don't mix tomatoes and vinegar."

 "What, no aged balsamic vinegar!"
 I didn't believe her for a minute and continued my balsamic vinegar ways and enjoyed every moment.